jlapeyre/EmpiricalCDFs.jl/README.md

 It is useful especially for examining the tail of the CDF obtained from streaming a large number of data, more than can be stored in memory.
 For this purpose, you specify a lower cutoff; data points below this value will be silently rejected, but the resulting CDF will still be properly normalized.
-One of the main features of *EmpiricalCDFs* that is absent in `StatsBase.ecdf` is this ability to process and filter data online.
+This ability to process and filter data online is absent in `StatsBase.ecdf`.

 ```julia
  cdf = EmpiricalCDF()